Hey ya’ll! I am back to share with you another holiday-inspired post. See how I turned this cheap and fake tree into a rustic glam Christmas tree.

 My personal tastes tend to be a contradiction of sorts, so why would my decor not reflect this?
 Rustic Glam is the ultimate paradox…a juxtaposition of earthy, rustic elements with pops of glowing glam.

 This year I would have loved a real tree, but given my first holiday home tour was due in November, I had to go with the longest-lasting option (I did not want my tree looking like Charlie Brown’s once Christmas rolled around).
-And so, a faux Christmas tree it was .
+And so, a faux Christmas tree from big lots it was .

 I started by “filling out” my el cheapo tree with faux pine sprigs I purchased for $1 a piece at Hobby Lobby.
 To add some glam, I also added these metallic berry twigs which I also bought from Hobby Lobby.